Can Dogs Eat Sausage? Is Sausage Bad for Dogs?

 While it may be tempting to treat your dog to a piece or two of sausage, it’s not the best idea.
 Even when your pooch is flashing you those big, sad, pleading eyes, don’t give in.

-Moreover, sausage is typically loaded with salt, which is bad for dogs.
-Other types of seasonings that sausage may contain include garlic and onions, which are both super bad for pups because they can destroy red blood cells.
+Moreover, sausage is typically loaded with salt, which is more than dogs would need in normal circumstances.
+Excess amounts of salt may also lead to digestive signs.
+Other types of seasonings that sausage may contain include spices, garlic and onions, the latter two both being considered toxic to dogs.

 Is Sausage Good for Dogs?

 Meat is usually good for dogs.
-They are, of course, carnivores.
-Meat is a great source of protein and offers many different kinds of vitamins and nutrients, all of which are beneficial to dogs.
+They are, of course, facultative carnivores.
+Meat is a great source of protein and offers many different kinds of essential amino acids, vitamins, and nutrients, all of which are beneficial to dogs.

 However, due to the high-fat content found in sausage, this type of meat is not good for your pet.
-While it is safe to feed a piece of sausage to your dog every now and then, you should never overdo it.
+While it is safe to feed a small piece of sausage to your dog every now and then, you should never overdo it.
+Also, never offer your dog sausage that contains garlic, onions, or any spices.

 What Happens if My Dog Eats Sausage?